Convexity on manifolds without focal points and applications: Some applications of convex functions in manifolds without focal points

-Clearly, the above theorem generalizes \cite[Theorem 1]{Xavier:1988} under much weaker curvature conditions.
+the claim now follows as in \cite[Theorem 3]{Xavier:1988}. \end{proof} Note that that the geometric constraints in the form of \textit{no focal points} and \textit{nonpositive radial curvature at a point} that we impose on the manifold are apriori weaker than being a Hadamard manifold and the above theorem generalizes \cite[Theorem 1]{Xavier:1988}.
 However, more refined questions such as identifying whether the point spectrum or the singularly continuous spectrum occur are not amenable to this approach via the use of the distance function.
 To overcome this, we now turn our attention on the other natural geometrically defined convex function, the Busemann function.